-- Use illegal drugs, abuse of prescription medication, or being under the influence of alcohol on the job or during the performance of job duties is a no-no.
+- Using illegal drugs, abuse of prescription medication, or being under the influence of alcohol on the job or during the performance of job duties is a no-no.

 - Testing positive for alcohol or illegal drugs, including drugs purchased legally in other states, is a no-no.